River-Mochi/CS2-Templates/docs/prefabSystem.md

 ---

-## Warnings for runtime components
+## Example Warnings for runtime components
 > Worker limits are partially cached on existing buildings.
 After changing worker scaling, rebuild the building or add/remove an upgrade/extension to refresh.
 Restarting the game usually won’t refresh runtime component limits.